 A great option for inexpensive birdhouses is the dollar store or the dollar bins/section at stores like Target.

 Another great option if you want to buy birdhouses in bulk is to go online.
-Consumer Crafts has some great sets here.
+Amazon has some great sets here.
 I’ve used their birdhouses and love the quality.

 Oriental Trading has DIY wood birdhouses here.
 I’ve not tried them, but they look cool – love that they can be painted and then assembled!
 They’re perfect for classrooms or parties.

 Preparing Birdhouses for Projects

 Birdhouses come in all shapes and sizes, as well as quality of wood.
 Sometimes your birdhouse will be completely smooth and other times it will need some sanding.